Laci1953/Cowgol_on_CP_M/GAMES/Adventure/readme.txt

 To save a game say : save (or suspend)
 To restore a saved game use the 'r' option: >advent r

-Run sample, including some hints:
+Here is a run sample, including some hints:

 c>advent